John Kennedy Toole: Return home and completion of A Confederacy of Dunces

 Initially, although Toole was disappointed that the novel could not be published as is, he was exuberant that a major publisher was interested in it.
 He entered his second year of teaching at Dominican as one of the favorite new professors on staff.
 Students marveled at his wit, and Toole would make entire classes burst into laughter while hardly showing any expression.
 He never retold a story or joke, and had many repeat students.
 Shortly before Christmas break in 1964, Toole received a letter from Gottlieb.
 In it Gottlieb remarked that he had shown the novel to Candida Donadio, a literary agent whose clients included Joseph Heller and Thomas Pynchon.
 Gottlieb told Toole they felt he was "... wildly funny often, funnier than almost anyone around".
 Also they liked the same portions and characters of the book and disliked the same parts as well.
 Gottlieb gave a list of things he did not like concluding with:

 Later on in the letter, Gottlieb stated that he still had faith in Toole as a writer and that he wished to hold onto the manuscript in case he or Toole would be able to see a way around his objections.
 Toole decided that it would be best for Gottlieb to return the manuscript, saying "Aside from a few deletions, I don't think I could really do much to the book now—and of course even with revisions you might not be satisfied."
 Toole made a trip to New York to see Gottlieb in person; however, he was out of town and Toole came back disappointed.
 He felt that he had embarrassed himself by giving a rambling, uncomfortable speech explaining his situation to one of Gottlieb's office staff.
 He returned home having left a note for Gottlieb to call him, and they later talked for an hour on the phone.
-In this conversation Gottlieb re-iterated that he would not accept the novel without further revision.
+In this conversation Gottlieb reiterated that he would not accept the novel without further revision.
 He suggested that Toole move on to writing something else, an idea which Toole ultimately rejected.

 In a long, partially autobiographical letter he sent to Gottlieb in March 1965, Toole explained that he could not give up on the book since he wrote the novel largely from personal observation and because the characters were based on real people he had seen in his life.

 Gottlieb wrote him an encouraging letter, in which he stated again that he felt Toole was very talented (even more so than himself) and that if Toole were to re-submit the manuscript he would continue to "read, reread, edit, perhaps publish, generally cope, until you are fed up with me.
 What more can I say?"
 In early 1966, Toole wrote Gottlieb one final letter, which has never been located.
-Gottlieb wrote back to him on January 17, 1966, re-iterating his feelings on the book and stating that he wanted to read it again when Toole created another revision.
+Gottlieb wrote back to him on January 17, 1966, reiterating his feelings on the book and stating that he wanted to read it again when Toole created another revision.